victornpb/asciitable.js/README.md

 ### Compability

 It should work on anything that supports ECMAScript3 or above.
-Including IE.
+Including IE6.

 ## Suggestions / Questions